sebastienwood/Tensorboard2Report/README.md

 - specify how you want to reduce the experiment to a single datapoint : latest entry ? maximum ?
 - get a simple .csv and plug it in your prefered tool to generate reports (Latex/PGFplot oriented .csv organisation)

+*Note* : the experiments should have an `hparams.yaml` file in the same folder as the Tensorboard event's file.
+This is the case when using [Pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 <!-- ![](header.png) -->

 ## Installation and usage